raspberrypilearning/microbit-game-controller/worksheet.md

 If you are unfamiliar with using the micro:bit, MicroPython, and the Raspberry Pi, you might want to take a look at the [Getting Started with the micro:bit](https://www.raspberrypi.org/learning/getting-started-with-microbits) resource.

-Also, make sure you have the Python 3 Scratch library and mu installed, as detailed in the [software setup guide](software.md).

 ## Finding the USB port

 For the micro:bit to be able to communicate with Scratch, you need to know how the micro:bit is connected to the Raspberry Pi.